NIH Data Management and Sharing Policy

 Compliance and Institutional Oversight

-NIH DMSP Assessment & Compliance Monitoring
+NIH DMSP Assessment

 If you make changes to your submitted plan, your new plan must be re-approved by NIH. the process varies depending on if the change is made pre-award or post-award.
 Follow the guidelines in the NIH Policy NOT-OD-23-185 Prior Approval Requests for Revisions to an Approved Data Management and Sharing (DMS) Plan Must be Submitted Using the Prior Approval Module